dywisor/tlp-portage/README.rst

   * enable if you have a ThinkPad and an older kernel (e.g. 3.10)
   * don't care about it on newer kernel versions, but lose ``thinkpad-radiosw``

+  Future versions of TLP (>= 0.9) will no longer support this feature.